MrLixm/AgXc/nuke/README.md

 Original AgX implementation applied the tonescale a single time.
 This one can apply it 2 times, producing an extra softness that can be comparable to the look of analog film.

+#### inset

+Control the amount of chroma purity in bright values where higher values will produce a less chroma-intense look.

+The default value of 0.4 might be a bit strong.

+#### contrast

+Control the contrast of the 2 tonescale curves.
+It is interesting to see them as working in tandem.

+The `contrast second` only works when `Apply Double Tonescale` is of course checked .

+#### print contrast

+The tonescale section offer a creative control called "print contrast" that allow to shift the tones of your image.
+The intended use is to use different R-G-B ratios on the `print contrast` control, with the additional pivot control to refine further the look (do not hesitate to check `Show Plot` to have an alternative representation of your changes).

 ### display